 The Federal Aviation Administration (FAA) mandates that airports provide data in a GIS format to support the satellite-based approach procedures of its NextGen program, an 18-year modernization initiative that began in 2007.
 With the better maps and sensors of NextGen, the FAA can guide aircraft more precisely and free up airspace to allow for such things as drones and drone taxi services.

 The FAA’s move to NextGen is what prompted SFO to adopt GIS technology.
 It was the first airport in the Western Pacific Region to receive a grant from the FAA to achieve compliance using GIS.
-While the FAA focuses on GIS use for detailed awareness of the horizontal infrastructure—runways, taxiways, pavements—SFO saw an additional opportunity to apply GIS to the interior to support operations such as construction, maintenance, emergency response and space planning.
+While the FAA focuses on GIS use for detailed awareness of the horizontal infrastructure—runways, taxiways, pavements—SFO saw an additional opportunity to apply GIS to the interior to support facility management operations such as construction, maintenance, emergency response, and space planning.